Montreal-style smoked meat

-Montreal-style smoked meat, Montreal smoked meat or simply smoked meat in Quebec (French: smoked-meat; sometimes viande fumée or even bœuf mariné: Literally “marinated beef”) is a type of kosher-style deli meat product made by salting and curing beef brisket with spices.
-The brisket is allowed to absorb the flavours over a week, is then hot smoked to cook through, and finally is steamed to completion.
+Montreal-style smoked meat, Montreal smoked meat, or (mainly in Quebec) simply smoked meat (viande fumée, or sometimes bœuf mariné) is a type of kosher-style delicatessen meat product made by salting and curing beef brisket with spices.
+The brisket is allowed to absorb the flavours over a week.
+It is then hot smoked to cook through, and finally is steamed to completion.
 This is a variation on corned beef and is similar to pastrami.

 Preparation

-Although the preparation method may be similar to New York pastrami, Montreal smoked meat is cured in seasoning with more cracked peppercorns and savoury flavourings, such as coriander, garlic, and mustard seeds, and significantly less sugar.
+Although the preparation method is similar to that of New York pastrami, Montreal smoked meat is cured in seasoning with more cracked peppercorns and savoury flavourings, such as coriander, garlic, and mustard seed.
 The recipe for Montreal steak seasoning is based on the seasoning mixture for Montreal smoked meat.

-Montreal smoked meat is made with variable-fat brisket, whereas pastrami is more commonly made with the fat-marbled navel/plate cut.
+Montreal smoked meat is made with variable-fat brisket, whereas pastrami is more commonly made with the fat-marbled navel or plate cut.
+This is because "navel is much harder to find in Canada because of its British beef cut tradition".
+The use of brisket means that smoked meat is "not fattier throughout the cut, but it has a larger cap of fat, and it has a stringier texture, more fibrous.
+American-style pastrami is more marbled with fat and has a denser texture."

 Montreal smoked meat is typically served in the form of a light-rye bread sandwich accompanied with yellow mustard.
 While some Montreal smoked meat is brine-cured like corned beef, with spices applied later, many smoked meat establishments prefer dry-curing directly with salt and spices.